 In your case for support answer the questions related to why your nonprofit is doing what it is doing where it is doing it and what makes it uniquely qualified to do it.
 Answer the questions: Why this community as opposed to others?
 Why these clients and not others?
 Why this strategy instead of that one?
 Why these programs and not those?
 Why do your clients come to your organization and not go somewhere else?
 Why do community partners collaborate with you and not someone else?
 What makes you stand out above other of your kind?
 What you’re getting at is the question the foundation will have, “Why should we fund your program as opposed to the hundreds of others that we’re looking at?”
 When the decision makers prioritize the list of programs they will fund, you want to be at the top of their list, before they run out of money to give away.

 What kind of data will need to support your argument of why you’re the best?
 You will need community data.
 You will need client data.
 You will need staff data.
 You will need program data including history, processes and procedures, outcomes, evaluations, costs and financial performance.
 You will also need organizational financial and community partnership data.
 Sometimes you need board data and data on governance structure and processes.
 I have seen requests for market and branding data, public relations processes and outcomes and asset and debt information, usually in corporate foundation applications.
 In government grants, you may also need legislative data.
-For your master document, get as much sourced data as you can.
+For your master document, get and source as much data as you can.
 Research, research, research.
 Document, document, document.
 The more objective data you have to support your argument for funding, the better.

 Gather data and craft a narrative for each program you will write for.
 It will save you time in research, helping you find time to write a greater number of grants.
 Referring to the master document will also help you maintain consistency between all your grant narratives.
 Consistency is important so that as foundation officers talk to one another you maintain a steady reputation and organizational identity.